mAb-Engineers/Music-Assassin/README.md

 -- Spawning error not resolved yet

+### Version 0.2.1
+- Similar working as previous version
+- Code rearranged to decrease startup time
+- Queue is properly maintained and videos can be added during processing

+### Version 0.2.0
+- Similar working as previous version
+- Spawning error partially resolved using solution at https://github.com/deezer/spleeter/issues/725
+- Uses lesser memory as code cleaned

+-- Spawns in only first loop and it closes them itself

 ## Message to fellow Programmers
 Our end goal is to make a real-time music filter, which may be in the form of a app that controls the devices sound controls, or as an addon for open source player like VLC.
 You can use the code to develop this further, or help us in producing it.
-The version history with existing errors are documented below.
+The version history with existing errors are documented above.